Skip to main content

 Searching and filtering customers

-- Label — filter by one or more labels; results include any customer matching at least one selected label.
+• Label — filter by one or more labels; results include any customer matching at least one selected label.
+You can promote a label to its own column by clicking that label in the table.

-- Signal severity — filter to customers with high, medium, healthy, or no AI signal.
+• Signal severity — filter to customers with risky, watch, healthy, or none.

 Viewing a customer’s detail page